 The collaboration also gives the Swedish Migration Agency an increased ability to render correct decisions and greater opportunities to share information with other authorities, which in turn has a preventative effect on crime.

-The collaborating authorities are: The Swedish Public Employment Service, the Swedish Work Environment Authority, the Swedish Economic Crime Authority, the Swedish Social Insurance Agency, the Swedish Gender Equality Agency, the Swedish Migration Agency, the Swedish National Police Board and the Swedish Tax Agency.
+The collaborating authorities are: The Swedish Public Employment Service, the Swedish Work Environment Authority, the Swedish Economic Crime Authority, the Swedish Social Insurance Agency, the Swedish Gender Equality Agency, the Swedish Migration Agency, the Swedish National Police Board, the Swedish Tax Agency and the Swedish Prosecution Authority.
 The Swedish Work Environment Authority coordinates the assignment.

 More information about the inspection assignment is available on the website of the Swedish Work Environment Authority.
 The website also has annual status reports and results from several of the inspection efforts that have already been carried out.